What are viruses, worms, and Trojan horses?

 Resources and more information about viruses

-- For details on avoiding viruses, see Best practices for securing your computer, accounts, and data.
+- For details on avoiding viruses, see Best practices for computer security.

 - For virus information of particular interest to Indiana